 The Borough Council produce AMRs which responds to a large number of locally-set policies from the adopted Erewash Core Strategy.
 Understanding the effectiveness of these policies is essential to know whether progress is being made towards meeting strategic objectives concerning environmental, social and economic matters.

-Erewash’s latest Authorities Monitoring Report for 2017-18 has now been published by the Borough Council.
-Its production provides the Council with an opportunity to consider the effectiveness of the monitoring framework underpinning each of the Core Strategy’s 20 policies.
-The release of a further AMR helps Officers to better understand the impact of its local and strategic policies.
+Erewash’s latest Authorities Monitoring Report for 2018-19 has now been published by the Borough Council and is an interim version which nevertheless helps Officers to better understand the impact of its local and strategic policies.
 Further details around the scope of this latest AMR are provided within the document.